 Santorini is incredibly simple to learn and play, and that’s by design.
 Mathematician Gordan Hamilton designed the game to be easy enough that it could be learned and played by an elementary student and strategy-heavy enough to keep any level of gamer entertained.

-We hope you enjoyed this list.
-I’ve always loved playing games on Christmas morning with my family, and hope you can make some wonderful memories this year.
+We hope you enjoyed our list of the best educational board games I’ve always loved playing games with my family, and hope you can make some wonderful memories this year.
 I chose games on this list that would be easy to pick up and play, weren’t overly rule-heavy, and had a good mix of accessibility and complexity in strategy.

-If you have any Christmas favorites or just want to talk board games I would love to hear from you.
+If you have any favorites or just want to talk board games we would love to hear from you.

 **This post may contain affiliate links.
 We receive a small amount of compensation when you purchase from our links (at no cost to you), which we’ll totally blow on buying more board games… full disclosure.**